 A 2015 review published in the International Journal of Sports Physical Therapy found that plyometric exercises improve neuromuscular control, joint position sense, and postural stability alongside the expected gains in power and explosiveness (Davies et al., 2015).
 Drop squats fit right in.
-Plus they double as effective cardio because the jump-land-reach cycle keeps your heart rate elevated without any equipment at all.
+Plus they double as effective cardio because the jump-land-rebound cycle keeps your heart rate elevated without any equipment at all.

 How to Do Drop Squats (Step-by-Step)

 1. Stand tall with feet together.
 Start with your feet together or very close together.
 Arms at your sides or hands clasped in front of your chest.
 Engage your core and keep your weight centered over the balls of your feet.
+Coach Ty's cue: "Tall and tight.
+Belly braced before you ever leave the ground."

 2. Jump and spread your feet.
 Make a small, quick jump and spread your feet out to shoulder-width or slightly wider.
 Your toes should angle out about 15 to 30 degrees as you land.
-You're not jumping for height here.
+You're not jumping for height.
 You're jumping for width.
+Coach Ty's cue: "Jump out, not up.
+Snap your feet apart."

 3. Drop into the squat.
 As your feet land wide, immediately sink your hips back and down into a squat.
 Land softly on the balls of your feet, then settle your weight through your heels and midfoot.
 Lower until your thighs are at or just below parallel.
 Chest up, knees tracking over your toes.
+Coach Ty's cue: "Brake with your muscles, not your joints."

 4. Absorb and stabilize.
 Hold the bottom of the squat for a brief moment.
 Knees bent, core braced, weight evenly distributed.
 This is the deceleration phase.
 Your quads and glutes are absorbing the downward force instead of letting it slam into your joints.
+Coach Ty's cue: "Quiet feet.
+If someone in the next room can hear you, lighten up."

 5. Return to start.
 Push through your feet to stand and jump your feet back together to the starting position.
 That's one rep. For continuous reps, jump right back out into the next drop squat without pausing at the top.
+Coach Ty's cue: "Knees track toes the whole way.
+If they cave, stop the set."

 Common Mistakes to Avoid

-Drop squats require fast, reactive movement under load.
+Drop squats require fast, reactive movement under bodyweight load.
 These are the mistakes that either reduce effectiveness or get you hurt:

 Variations and Progressions

-Step-Out Squat (Intermediate Regression)
+Step-Out Squat (Beginner Regression)

 Drop Squat with Pause (Advanced)